 Lifecraft is a membership organisation, so some of our services are for members only.
 New members are not currently being accepted, however, there may be existing members in East Cambridgeshire who we would be in contact with direct.

-Our website also has information on coronavirus relating to disability.
+Our website also has information from Scope on coronavirus relating to disability.
 We can signpost people to local coronavirus volunteer groups and make them aware of the support in the area.
 The volunteer groups are usually found through the COVID-19 Mutual Aid website.

 We can discuss people's situations and help try to find solutions for them.
 We also have an online community on our website.
 This is a supportive space where people can ask questions and share experiences.

-|Voluntary and Community Action East Cambridgeshire|
+Voluntary and Community Action East Cambridgeshire

 We offer volunteering support services to individuals who wish to volunteer and to community groups who are looking for volunteer placements, we also offer support services to charities around governance, training and funding.
 Most of our services are free.